LPauzies/twitch-companion/readme.md

 3. Hit plus icon to create new translation file in "_locales" directory.
 If your language directory does not exists yet, feel free to create one (https://developer.chrome.com/webstore/i18n#localeTable)
 4. When you're done, you can now commit and push your changes.
 The new files will appear on you Github account.
 5. You're almost done.
 The only thing left is to create a pull request so I can see that you want to apply your changes.
 To do it, press the "Pull request" button.
 Make sure, the target repository is correct and press "Send pull request"

+## Fork

+This app is a fork from <https://github.com/Ndragomirov/twitch-now>, thanks for the work he has done.